 Course registration for Rome Start students will take place in mid-June.
-The Academic Services Advisor at the John Felice Rome Center will personally walk you through the registration process during a telephone registration appointment.
+The Assistant Dean of Academic Programs at the John Felice Rome Center will personally walk you through the registration process during a telephone registration appointment.
 You will receive an e-mail in May regarding your appointment time and date.

 Preparing for Course Registration

-To prepare for course registration, students should familiarize themselves with the course options at the John Felice Rome Center.
+To prepare for course registration, students should familiarize themselves with the Fall 2018 course options at the John Felice Rome Center.

-Before your registration appointment, please review the Rome Start Fall 2016 Course Offerings.
+Before your registration appointment, please review the Rome Start Fall 2018 Course Registration Overview.

-- One section of each of the bolded course offerings is required; therefore all students should enroll in one section of PHIL 130 Philosophy and Persons and one section of UCWR 110 Writing Responsibly.
+- One section of each of the bolded course offerings is required; therefore all students should choose to enroll in one (1) section of PHIL 130 Philosophy and Persons and one (1) section of UCWR 110 Writing Responsibly

-- All students will be automatically enrolled in the only section UNIV 101 Freshmen Seminar (Tuesdays, from 10:00am – 11:00am), a one-credit course mandatory for all first year students at Loyola University Chicago.
+- All students will be automatically enrolled in the only section of UNIV 101 Freshman Seminar (Tuesdays, from 10:00 a.m.–11:00 a.m.), a one-credit course mandatory for all first-year students at Loyola University Chicago.

-- To view course descriptions, access the course catalog by logging into to LOCUS (www.luc.edu/locus) using your username and password (found in your admission letter).
+- To view course descriptions, access the course catalog by logging in to LOCUS using your username and password (found in your admission letter).
 Under the heading Course Catalog and Schedule, click “View Course Catalog.”
-Search using departmental abbreviations.
+Search using departmental abbreviations found on the course list.

-- For a full listing of all courses at the Rome Center for fall 2016 and syllabi, please visit http://www.luc.edu/rome/academics/courses/fall2016courseofferings/.
-Please note that because of prerequisites, not all classes listed will be possible choices for first year students.
+- For a listing of all courses and syllabi at the Rome Center for Fall 2018, review our comprehensive course list.
+Please note that because of prerequisites, first-year students may not be eligible to enroll in all classes.

 - Italian language is not a requirement for students in the Rome Start Program.
-Should a student wish to enroll in Italian class at a different level than 101, a placement exam during orientation in August.
+Should a student wish to enroll in an Italian class at a different level than 101, students may complete a placement exam during orientation in August.
 Please note that some programs have a language requirement.

 Students will receive instructions in May should they be required to complete online placement exams.
 All students are required to take any required online placement exams before registering for classes.